Is a Canvas Tent Better? (Pros and Cons of Canvas Tents)

 I find it most convenient to transport my canvas tent on a hitch carrier on the back of our SUV.
 While I can move it around myself, it’s easier when my wife gives me a hand.

-Canvas tent strapped on a hitch carrier on an suv
+Canvas tent strapped on a hitch carrier on an SUV

 How I transport my canvas tent to camp, along with other bulky items.